DCC-EX/dcc-ex.github.io/docs/about/contributing/website/structure.md

 - [Folders](#folders)
 - [Pages](#pages)
-- `about/contributing/website/basic-rst:Image Types`{.interpreted-text
+- `about/contributing/website/basic-rst:Image Types`
-  role="ref"}
-- `about/contributing/website/basic-rst:Documents / Files`{.interpreted-text
+- `about/contributing/website/basic-rst:Documents / Files`
-  role="ref"}
-- `about/contributing/website/basic-rst:Image Artifacts / Original Grpahics`{.interpreted-text
-  role="ref"} (used to create the images, but not part of the documentation)
+- `about/contributing/website/basic-rst:Image Artifacts / Original Grpahics` (used to create the images, but not part of the documentation)

 ## Folders